seven-io/CS-Cart/README.md

 1. Go to `Administration -> Orders -> View orders`
 2. Load an order by clicking `Order #`
-3. Click the `Add-ons` tab, fill out the sms77 SMS form and click `Send SMS`
+3. Click the `Add-ons` tab, fill out the seven SMS form and click `Send SMS`

 ## Message History